Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 - Coastal Property: Special regulations apply to properties within the coastal zone

 For detailed information on Moroccan property laws, consult the Official Portal of the Kingdom of Morocco, which provides authoritative legal information and updates.
+The portal also clarifies Marrakech residency permit requirements for property owners.

 Step-by-Step Purchase Process